Closing date: 31 July 2025

 1. The African World Heritage Fund

-The African World Heritage Fund (AWHF) is an intergovernmental organization created in 2006 to support the effective conservation and promotion of cultural and natural heritage of outstanding universal value in Africa.
-The main objective of the AWHF is to address the challenges faced by African State Parties in the implementation of the UNESCO Convention of Concerning the Protection of the World Cultural and Natural Heritage (World Heritage Convention) adopted in 1972, specifically, the underrepresentation of African sites on the World Heritage List and the insufficient conservation and management of these sites.
-The AWHF is a category Centre under the auspices of UNESCO.
-For more information about the activities of AWHF follow this link: www.awhf.net.
+The African World Heritage Fund (AWHF) is an intergovernmental organization created in 2006 by the African Union and UNESCO to support the effective conservation and protection of cultural and natural heritage of Outstanding Universal Value in Africa.
+The main objective of the AWHF is to address the challenges faced by African States Parties in the implementation of the 1972 World Heritage Convention, specifically, the underrepresentation of African sites on the World Heritage List and the insufficient conservation and management of these sites.
+The Fund became a Category II Centre under the auspices of UNESCO in 2010 hence, an official partner of UNESCO.
+The Fund is hosted by the Government of the Republic of South Africa, at the Development Bank of Southern Africa, on behalf of the African continent.

 2. Conservation Grants

-Each year, AWHF provides conservation grants to African State Parties to implement projects and activities which focus on improving the sustainability and state of conservation of World Heritage properties.
+Each year, the AWHF provides conservation grants to African States Parties to support the implementation of projects and activities aimed at enhancing the sustainability and state of conservation of World Heritage properties.
+In addition, AWHF offers preparatory assistance to sites on national heritage lists, supporting their inclusion on Tentative Lists and the development of nominations for inscription on the UNESCO World Heritage List.

 3. Eligibility

-b) Projects activities are restricted to World Heritage Sites as declared by UNESCO.
+- Projects activities are restricted to African World Heritage Sites as declared by UNESCO, and sites to be, or included on the National Tentative List.

-c) Project proposals MUST address challenges affecting the State of Conservation of selected World Heritage property (projects addressing the conservation issues raised in the State of Conservation (SoC) reports and the decisions made by the World Heritage Committee have added advantage).
+- Project proposals MUST address challenges affecting the State of Conservation of the selected World Heritage property.
+Projects addressing the conservation issues raised in the State of Conservation (SoC) reports and the decisions made by the World Heritage Committee have added advantage.

-d) Projects focusing on entrepreneurship initiatives, youth development or addressing sustainability issues at World Heritage properties.
+- Projects focusing on entrepreneurship initiatives, youth development or addressing sustainability issues at African World Heritage properties.

 4. Duration

-The projects MUST be implemented between May 2025 and February 2026 (within 9 months).
+The projects MUST be implemented between April 2026 and February 2027.

-a) AWHF grant will only cover direct costs related to the project activities.
+- AWHF grant will only cover costs directly related to project activities.

-c) Applicants should indicate the State Parties’ contribution to the project.
+- Applicants should indicate the contribution of the State Party as well as any other contributors to the project.

 6. Application procedures

-a) The application form (English, French and Portuguese versions) can be downloaded from the AWHF website www.awhf.net
+- The application form (English, French and Portuguese versions) can be downloaded from below.

 7. Deadline for submission

-The deadline for submission is 17.00 (GMT) on 31 July 2024.
+The deadline for submission is Midnight SAST on 31 July 2025.
 However, applicants are highly encouraged to submit their proposals prior to the deadline.
 Applications received after the deadline will not be considered.

 8. Evaluation and selection process

-a) Relevance and contribution of the project to addressing conservation and sustainability challenges at a particular World Heritage property;
+- Relevance and contribution of the project to addressing conservation and sustainability challenges at the nominated African World Heritage property;

 9. Final decision and notification

-For any queries regarding the application process, please contact African World Heritage Fund, 1258 Lever Road, Headway Hill, Midrand 1685 South Africa, Tel: +27 11 313 3061, Email: info@awhf.net (with copy to bridgetd@dbsa.org).
+For any queries regarding the application process, please contact the African World Heritage Fund, 1258 Lever Road, Headway Hill, Midrand 1685 South Africa, Tel: +27 11 313 3500, Email: tebogom3@dbsa.org with copy to info@awhf.net.